yfessler/TemperatureAnomaliesDetection/README.md

 # Temperature Anomalies Detection
 Flink example for Temperature Anomalies Detection simulation

-This example detect anomalies in the temperature measurements of an imaginary IOT devices (Steam is simulate by an endless data source)
+This example detects anomalies in the temperature measurements of imaginary IOT devices (Steam is simulated by an endless data source)
-The filnk job get the temprature measurement of a device which generates 100 temperature measurements in 1 minute (can be overriden by command line)
+The Filnk job get the temperature measurement of a device which generates 100 temperature measurements in 1 minute (can be overridden by command line)

-Anomaly is defined if a measurement is 3 standard deviations away from the 1 minute average.
+Anomaly is defined if a measurement is 3 standard deviations away from the 1-minute average.

 ## How to execute:
 1. install Flink